-In 2012, the Initiative began its latest project at Midewin, the Lobelia Meadows Restoration.
-This effort is transforming 160 acres of degraded industrial land back to healthy habitats, including globally rare dolomitic prairie and wetlands.
+In 2012, the Initiative began its sixth project at Midewin, the Lobelia Meadows Restoration.
+This effort is transforming 160 acres of degraded industrial land back to healthy habitats, including globally rare dolomite prairie and wetlands.
 It will also connect other previously restored areas for the first time to form a nearly 2,000-acre natural corridor on Midewin’s west side, creating one of the largest restored complexes of wetland and prairie in the state.

 At one time, prairies dominated more than 60 percent of the Illinois landscape, but today, less than 0.01 percent of high-quality tallgrass prairie remains in the state.
 Midewin National Tallgrass Prairie offers visitors a one-of-a-kind opportunity to experience a large restored prairie–wetland landscape and its rare native plants and wildlife.

 In 2014, the Wetlands Initiative’s work at Midewin has been made possible by generous support from the following donors: Grand Victoria Foundation, National Forest Foundation, Gaylord & Dorothy Donnelley Foundation, the U.S. Forest Service, Ecolab, and Clearwater Paper Corporation.